1. Crisis guaranttee

 - Postponement of property tax for companies: It has been decided to send out the property tax assessments for companies at a later date to prevent companies from ending up having liquidity problems.
 This means that approximately € 1 billion in taxes will not be collected in spring, but only in autumn (the property tax assessments for companies will be sent out from September 2020).
 For more information, we refer to this link.

-- 4 months postponement of payment of annual road tax.
+- 4 months postponement of the payment of the annual road tax.

 - Flexible repayment plans are allowed.

-- Extension of time limits to meet tax obligations for inheritance tax and registration tax.
+- Extension of the time limits for meeting the tax obligations for inheritance tax and registration tax.

 More information about the different Flemish tax measures is available at the following link.

 9. Incentive bonus for employees

-The Flemish incentive bonus that already existed to encourage employees to work part-time in order to avoid redundancies is now extended to companies that, as a result of the corona crisis, experience a decrease of at least 20% in turnover, production or orders in the month preceding the interruption compared to the same month in the previous year.
+The Flemish incentive bonus that already existed to encourage employees to work part-time in order to avoid redundancies is now extended to companies that, as a result of the coronavirus crisis, experience a decrease of at least 20% in turnover, production or orders in the month preceding the interruption compared to the same month in the previous year.
 The monthly premium for the employee is between € 68 and € 172 and can start on 1 April 2020 at the earliest and end on 30 June 2020 at the latest.
 This bonus can be applied for online.

 10. Employment and start-up subsidies made more flexible